I welcome the Minister of State, Deputy John Paul Phelan, and invite him to make his contribution.

 In January 2015 the Department published a consultation paper on the establishment of an electoral commission in Ireland.
 The paper set out a series of issues for consideration, including, for example, which functions should be assigned to an electoral commission; what roles should those involved in electoral management continue to perform; the cost implications, as well as membership and accountability arrangements.
 Based on the consultation paper, a public consultation process on the establishment of an electoral commission was undertaken by the Joint Committee on Environment, Culture and the Gaeltacht.
 In January 2016 the committee published its report on the consultation.
 The report contains a series of recommendations for establishing an electoral commission.
 It proposes that the commission take on functions such as managing elections and referendums; maintaining the register of political parties; undertaking research on electoral matters; voter education; and the transfer to the commission of the regulation of political funding and spending which are currently under the control of the Standards in Public Office Commission and local authorities.

-Importantly, the Oireachtas committee's report found that there was a relatively high level of trust in our electoral system and that that trust should not be undermined by the introduction of any new electoral management arrangement without adequate time for bedding down.
+Importantly, the Oireachtas committee's report found that there was a relatively high level of trust in the electoral system and that that trust should not be undermined by the introduction of any new electoral management arrangement without adequate time for bedding down.
 The report, therefore, recommends a phased approach to establishing the commission and that the change should happen gradually.
 A big bang approach is not favoured by the report.

 The report refers in some detail to an issue that exercises many of us, namely, the modernisation of the electoral register.
 The report makes recommendations on how that might be addressed.
 However, rather than waiting for an electoral commission to commence this work, and on foot of a Government decision to put the extension of the franchise for presidential elections to the people in a referendum, work is now under way in the Department on scoping potential improvements to the electoral registration process.
 In some local authorities, people have to fill in up to 23 documents to join the register, seek a postal vote, change address or so forth.
 The Department's work is being done with a view to, among other things, facilitating the registration of voters resident outside the State should the referendum regarding presidential election voting rights be passed.